emqx/HBridge/README.md

 - A name of this function.
 It can be any string.
 - `tag`: Type of this function.
 It can be one of `SaveMsg`, `ModifyTopic` and `ModifyField`, and this list can contain more members later.
 - `contents`: A list representing arguments of certain functions.
 This can be found in definition of `MessageFuncs` in `Types.hs`.

+**Note that the order of functions counts.** This is because a message is proessed one by one from the first function.

 Besides write configuration file manually, you can also write several lines of code in `test/Spec.hs`.
 Then run